syzodidntmakeit/kawaii-san-hub/nextcloud/README.md

 ## 🎉Congrats!
 Now access your new cloud storage service.
 You should get a screen like this.
-Just set it up from ther.
+Just set it up from there.
 <img width="2560" height="1440" alt="image" src="https://github.com/user-attachments/assets/a99962e1-6632-4ecf-b531-6f2f00fe3f91" />